Displaying 811 - 840 of 1010 Clear

 Highlight

-This statue of Father Junipero Serra was given to the National Statuary Hall Collection by California in 1931.
-He is recognized as one of the most important Spanish missionaries in the New World.
+This statue of William King was given to the National Statuary Hall Collection by Maine in 1878.
+King served as the first governor of the state of Maine.

 Highlight